Meadowlarke/Bibliography/Bibliography.md

 > mm.
 57-58: Three note motif with chromatic complication.

+##### Cone, Edward T. "Stravinksy: The Progress of a Method." _Perspectives of New Music_ 1, no, 1 (1962): 18-16.

+18: The question of Stravinsky's personal style.

+-: Interruptions in his scores.

+20: The use of bridges to mitigate starkness between sections.

+-: The use of "divergence."

+21: Explanation of the previous, crazy looking, diagrams.

+-: Meter in the strata.

+22: The discussion of various connective passages.

+24: Tonal diagram of the piece.

+25: More analysis, a bit over my head.

 ##### Cooper, David and Ian Saprio.
 "Ethnomuiscology in the Laboratory: From the Tonometer to the Digital Melograph." _Ethnomusicology Forum_ 15, no. 2 (2006), 301-313.

 302: Early tonometric devices.